 Here are the ingredients:

-All of the ingredients listed here are readily available at stores like Walmart, drugstore chains and health food stores.
-I listed links for your convenience, but you will find they generally run much cheaper in stores than they do online.
+All of the ingredients listed here are generally available at stores like Walmart, drugstore chains and health food stores – unless there is a worldwide epidemic in progress. 🙁

 Before I move on to the actual recipe I would like to share a little information on each ingredient and the role it plays in this recipe.